 We particularly welcome applications from Black, Asian and Minority Ethnic (BAME) candidates and deaf and disabled people, as they are currently under-represented across our workforce.
 Our diversity strategy aims to build an organisation that understands and values staff with a diversity of backgrounds, ideas, skills and experience as they contribute to greater creativity, innovation and effective decision making, and will help us have a greater understanding of the way to attract and meet the needs of diverse audiences.
 We have a range of initiatives and programmes including apprenticeships; work experience programmes with local schools and charities; our volunteering programme; structured paid internships and work placements in conjunction with education partners; and targeted development programmes to support internal progression for staff.

-In line with our commitment to being an organisation where everyone is welcome and able to thrive, we have joined the Department of Work and Pensions’ Disability Confident Employer Scheme.
+In line with our commitment to being an organisation where everyone is welcome and able to thrive, we are a Disability Confident Employer.
 We are committed to ensuring our recruitment process is inclusive and accessible; offering an interview to disabled people who meet the minimum criteria for a job; anticipating and providing reasonable adjustments as required; and supporting any existing employee who acquires a disability or long-term health condition.

 Southbank Centre was named Overall Winner - Small Employer of the Year at the enei Awards 2017 in recognition of our efforts in building a truly representative workforce.
 Southbank Centre also won the award for most Representative Workforce, demonstrating the success of our diversity strategy.

 In 2017, we were named one of the Times Top 50 Employers for Women for the third year in a row.
 We have also been named in BITC's Best Employers for Race list.
 We also won two awards at BITC’s Workplace Gender Equality Awards 2016 - the Engaging Women award and the Game Changer award.